 The question has been posed if my podcast Devil’s Coven is a community, my reply is a strong No!
 To set it clear for those who thought differently, Devil’s Coven is a podcast.
 Its members who regularly tune in are called its coven.
 This does not equate to an actual coven nor does it to a community.
 Sharing knowledge, experiences, and raising energy through Satanic prayer together might be similar to an actual coven, a congregation, but this alone is not even close to what a community translates.

 The only thing that we as Theistic Satanists have in common with each other, is the knowledge that Satan is a real sentient being.
 The only practice we hold in common is our devotion and worship to Satan.
 This is not enough to claim that we as Satanists, as a whole on the larger scale, are a community.
 Theistic Satanism with all of its denominations, is unlike any other path, unlike any other religion.
 Satanists, especially those new to His path, need to stop trying to make it so (stop trying to make it be like other paths which you once came from or which attracts you in some way).
+We as Theistic Satanists need to learn the difference between comradery and community, as of recent, it appease that Satanists within social media hubs, seem to have blurred the line between these two meanings.
 In my opinion, you either embrace Satanism or step off the path.
-Maybe another walk upon the LHP or another other, route altogether, will be more suited for you.
+Maybe another walk upon the LHP or another route altogether will be more suited for you.
 Know that there are several turns you can take when walking the Devil’s road.

 Copyright Kindra Ravenmoon